Laser Eye Surgery & Imaging

 Mar 2024: Our abstract, titled "Real-time Stabilization of AOOCT Enabling Efficient ORG for Cone Classification," has been accepted for presentation at the ARVO Imaging in the Eye Conference on May 4 in Seattle, Washington.

-Jan 2024: Our two abstracts, titled "Modeling Meibum Secretion: Alternatives for Obstructive Meibomian Gland Dysfunction (MGD)" and "Selective Photothermal Ablation (SPA) of Meibomian Glands Using a High Intensity 1726 nm Laser," have been accepted for the 2024 ARVO meeting (May 5-9) in Seattle, Wash.
+Jan 2024: Our three abstracts, titled "Modeling Meibum Secretion: Alternatives for Obstructive Meibomian Gland Dysfunction (MGD)", "Selective Photothermal Ablation (SPA) of Meibomian Glands Using a High Intensity 1726 nm Laser," and "Femtosecond Laser (FS) Poration for Nonviral Corneal Gene Transfer" have been accepted for the 2024 ARVO meeting (May 5-9) in Seattle, Wash.

 Dec 2023: Our MGD modeling paper is published in Journal of The Ocular Surface (IF=6.4).

-Oct 2023: Shangbang Luo passed his PhD defense !
-Thesis can be found here
+Oct 2023: I passed my PhD defense !
+Thesis can be found here.

 Sep 2023: Our review paper on cornea crosslinking is accepted to Journal of The Ocular Surface !